onsi/ginkgo/docs/index.md

 })
 ```

-now, if any of the node contexts are cancelled (either due to a timeout or an interruption) `Eventually` will exit immediately with an appropriate failure.
+now, if any of the node contexts are cancelled, (either due to a timeout or an interruption) `Eventually` will exit immediately with an appropriate failure.
 We've written out this example in full to show how the context is passed _both_ to `Eventually` via `.WithContext(ctx)` _and_ to the various client methods that take a context.
 For example:

 ```go
 Eventually(func() ([]*books.Book, error) {